ehabtaleb/graphite-inject/README.md

 =========================

 usage(){

-    echo "this script gets a 10 minutes worth of log and inject them in graphite" echo "Usage: sh inject.sh 16 1 #this will analyse and inject between 16:00 and 16:10" echo "Usage: sh inject.sh 16   #this will analyse and inject between 16:00 and 17:00"
+    echo "this script gets a 10 minutes worth of log and inject them in graphite" echo "Usage: sh $0 16 [0] this will analyse between 16:00 and 16:10 not included" echo "Usage: sh $0 16  this will analyse between 16:00 and 17:00 not included" }

-}

 log format
 =====================